 The UE needs to maintain a mapping between the application layer identifiers and the source Layer-2 IDs used for the unicast links, as the V2X application layer does not use the Layer-2 IDs.
 This allows the change of source Layer-2 ID without interrupting the V2X applications.

-When application layer identifiers changes, the source Layer-2 ID(s) of the unicast link(s) shall be changed if the link(s) was used for the transmission of V2X messages with the changed application layer identifiers.
+When application layer identifiers changes, the source Layer-2 ID(s) of the unicast link(s) shall be changed if the link(s) was used for V2X communication with the changed application layer identifiers.

 A UE may establish multiple unicast links with a peer UE and use the same or different source Layer-2 IDs for these unicast links.